 edge://net-internals/#dns

-into the address bar. - On the Network Internals tool page, click on the Clear host cache button.
+into the address bar. - On the Network Internals tool page, click the Clear host cache button.

 - Doing so will clear the DNS cache in Edge.